mendix/docs/content/howto/mobile/native-deep-link.md

     ```
 1. Now rebuild and install your native app, to add our new capabilities.
 Use the how to for [template](/howto/mobile/deploying-native-app) or [dev app](/howto/mobile/how-to-devapps) to rebuild the app.

-## 4 Use Deep Linking in your App
+## 4 Using Deep Linking in Your App

 Now your app is ready to use links, so we can now setup the how to handle the additional path, query data.
 If you skip this section the links to your app will just open the app, but nothing is done with additional data available in URL.

-### 4.1 Deeplink Nanoflow Actions
+### 4.1 Deeplinking Nanoflow Actions

 Now we have to handle the incoming URL in our Mendix application.
 We can make use of the Nanoflow Actions **Register Deep Link** and **Parse Url To Object** that are part of the [Native Mobile Resource](https://appstore.home.mendix.com/link/app/109513/) module.
 This module can also be found in your app when you created it with an up-to-date Starter App.
 If you can don not have the actions availes, please update the module trough the App Store.

-#### 4.1.1 Register Deep Link
+#### 4.1.1 Registering Deep Link

 This nanoflow actions registers a callback nanoflow, which is called very time the app is opened via an URL.
 This "Callback URL Handler" nanoflow will receive the URL, of type string, as input parameter.
 Please note that the name of the input parameter is case sensitive and can not be changed.

-#### 4.1.2 Parse Url To Object
+#### 4.1.2 Parsing a URL To Object

-This nanoflow action will create a new Mendix object and split URL and set all the oject attributes with their values.
+This nanoflow action will create a new Mendix object, and split a URL, and set all the oject attributes with their values.
 For example the URL: https://john.doe:secret@www.example.com:123/forum/questions/?tag=networking&order=newest#top

 | Attribute                                                   | Value                                                                                        |
 | ----------------------------------------------------------- | -------------------------------------------------------------------------------------------- |